lj0s-sh/fragments/README.md

 # ljós-fragments

-> When the walls are caving in my head
+> _When the walls are caving in my head_
+> _When the dream controls my attitude_

 This is a collection of artifacts from my journey through offensive security.
 Inside you'll find:

-- 📄 Articles — deeper explorations into security topics
+- 📄 **Articles** — deeper explorations into security concepts
-- 📓 Notes — technical findings, patterns, breakdowns
+- 📓 **Notes** — technical findings and scattered knowledge
-- 🪶 Essays — raw reflections on smaller topics
+- 🪶 **Essays** — raw reflections on smaller topics
+- 🛠️ **Tools** — scripts, exploits, utilities built along the way
+- 🗺️ **Write-ups** — walkthroughs from labs, CTFs, and real-world findings
+- 📑 **Journal** — fragments from my learning process, daily struggles, and progress

 Each file is a trace — not a polished endpoint.
 This repository is not a manual.
 It’s a breadcrumb trail.

+---

+This repository exists primarily for personal use.
+It is public because I believe that fragments, when shared,
+can become light for others walking similar paths.

+If something here breaks, is wrong, or is incomplete — that’s expected.
+It simply means the journey isn’t over yet.